sirisindhuraj/Breast-Cancer-Prediction/README.md

-# Breast Cancer Wisconsin ML Project
+# Breast Cancer Wisconsin Project

 ## 🧪 Project Overview
 This project uses the **Breast Cancer Wisconsin dataset** to predict whether a tumor is **malignant or benign** using Machine Learning algorithms.
 It compares three ensemble models: